Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/notes.md

 ### LLM Integration

-- The project uses a client-side BYOK (Bring Your Own Key) strategy for LLM integration
+- The project uses a direct API key passing strategy for LLM integration (changed from BYOK)
-- Users provide their own API keys for LLM providers
 - The LLM domain abstracts the interaction with different LLM providers
-- Anthropic is the primary provider, with placeholders for OpenAI, Google, and Mistral
+- Anthropic Claude is the primary provider, with placeholders for other providers
 - The LLM domain provides models, factories, repositories, and services for LLM integration
+- API keys are passed directly to service methods for improved security
 - The modeling services use the LLM domain to implement domain modeling functionality
+- Prompt engineering is used for domain knowledge extraction
+- Conversation flow is implemented for clarifying questions

 ### UI Component Structure